RaspAP/raspap-docs/docs/insiders.md

 curl -sL https://install.raspap.com | bash -s -- --upgrade --insiders
 ```

+### Authentication
-If you haven't [added SSH keys to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) you will be prompted to authenticate.
+If you haven't [added SSH keys to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) you will be prompted to authenticate when the
+installer clones the private Insiders repository.
 In this case, just enter your GitHub credentials during the install.
 For example:

 ```
 RaspAP Install: Cloning latest files from github